 Anatomy of a Wine Cellar Door

-Before you purchase a wine door, it is important that you become familiar with wine cellar door construction - how doors are constructed and installed - so you can make the an informed purchase decision.
+Before purchasing a wine door, it is important to become familiar with wine cellar door construction - how doors are constructed and installed - so you can make an informed purchase decision.

 Vigilant doors are pre-hung with solid jambs and are handcrafted from the finest hardwoods.
 Many custom features can be added to your wine cellar door to make it your own.
 You can view our standard doors or check out our photo gallery of custom wine doors to help you get some ideas for your own.
-We hope this information answers any questions you have about wine cellar door construction but feel free to contact us if you have additional questions!
+We hope the information here answers your questions about wine cellar door construction but please ../../support/support-form.phpcontact us if you have additional questions!

 1) Glass Etching

 Designs that are etched on our wine cellar doors either around the border or in the center of the glass.

 The frame that the wine door sits inside.
 The jamb consists of two sides, a top and a threshold.
 The wine cellar door hinges and strike plate for the lockset are attached to the jamb.

 Sidelights are glass panels or stationary door panels that are attached to the sides of operating wine cellar doors.
 Sidelights are available in 15", 30", and custom widths.